wwong-amz/ApiTestingTool/README.md

 Create a .env file and populate the file with your api id, api key, aws region, and stage name

 #### Step 3
-Make necessary changes to the constants in index.js
+Make necessary changes to the constants and the wrapper function in index.js

 #### Step 4
 Use 'npm run test' to invoke the wrapper function